 Associationism theory suggests that pairs of thoughts may connect based on experience.
 Structuralism, one of psychology's first schools of thought, is founded upon breaking down mental processes into basic components.

-Gestalt theory focuses on the opposite of structuralism.
+Gestalt psychology principle states experiences and thoughts are connected, and we need to look at the big picture.
+Gestalt concepts focus on the opposite of structuralism.
 It may involve looking at wholes as transcending their parts.
 The "wholes" in Gestalt psychology included the study of consciousness, the objects of direct experience, and the science of phenomena.

 Early researchers were unsettled by what seemed to be a sterile approach to the scientific study of mental health processes.
 Gestalt psychology was developed partly to add a humanistic element to the study of perception.
 Researchers in Gestalt psychology brought the qualities of form, meaning, and value into their work, whereas previous researchers had ignored them.